Do “Non-Tensioned” Screens Really Cause Wrinkles?

 Why UST Projection Is More Sensitive to Screen Flatness

 Ultra short throw projectors project light from a very steep upward angle.
-This makes the screen surface more important than with standard long throw projection.
+This makes the screen surface more important than with standard long-throw projection.

 Steep Projection Angle